7 Best Health Insurance Plans for Retirees and Seniors

 • What does Plan G cover?
 The plan pays for Medicare Part A copays and the deductible, so you won't pay anything for hospital stays, hospice care or a skilled nursing facility.
 It pays for all Medicare Part B copays and uncommon excess charges, so all doctor appointments, treatments and tests will be free after you meet a small deductible.
 It also covers the cost of blood transfusions and 80% of foreign travel emergency medical costs.

 • Add-on benefits: In addition to the standardized coverage for medical and hospital care, AARP/UnitedHealthcare plans stand out for the wide selection of extra add-on coverage.
 You can get discounts on vision care, eyewear, dental care, hearing screenings and hearing aids.
-Customers also get a free gym membership, access to a 24/7 nurse line and helpful resources for retirees including mental sharpness tools and driver safety courses.
+Customers also get a free gym membership, access to a 24/7 nurse line and helpful resources for retirees, including mental sharpness tools and driver safety courses.

-• Good value: Plan G from AARP/UnitedHealthcare costs an average of $157 per month for a 65-year-old woman who doesn't smoke.
+• Good value: Plan G from AARP/UnitedHealthcare costs an average of $177 per month for a 65-year-old woman who doesn't smoke.
 AARP/UHC isn't always the cheapest company available, but plans are a good deal when you consider the add-on benefits.

 • Option for in-network savings: Typically, you can use your Medigap plan at most hospitals nationwide.
-But, there are some exceptions to this rule.
+However, there are some exceptions to this rule.
 AARP/UnitedHealthcare offers Medigap Select Plan G, which only has coverage for in-network doctors.
 Choosing this option can give you the same coverage as a standard Plan G but at a cheaper rate.

-• Not the cheapest: AARP/UHC plans have average prices, and you may be able to get cheaper rates from a different company depending on where you live.
+• Not the cheapest: AARP/UHC plans have average prices, and you may be able to get cheaper rates from a different company, depending on where you live.
 Keep in mind that companies with cheaper rates may have worse customer service.

 • Requires AARP membership: You must be an AARP member to enroll in an AARP Medigap plan.
 You can join during the application process if necessary.
 Membership only costs $20 per year, but some seniors have complained about AARP's aggressive marketing.